Our new production commemorates the 200th anniversary of the PETERLOO MASSACRE

 ‘Peterloo- the past live in the present’ is a play in two parts.

 Part one, ‘Peterloo’, is a dramatic presentation based on eyewitness reports, historic documents, poems and songs of the time.
-The performance includes short films by Dave Hanvey featuring the artwork of Barnsley artist John Ledger and original music.
+The performance includes short films by Dave Hanvey featuring the artwork of Barnsley artist John Ledger

 Part two, “…the past lives in the present” is set in a present-day cafe where trouble is brewing along with the tea.